-In this series, we take a look at the London-set TV shows and films to look out for on various streaming platforms.
-We begin with Netflix, which offers a particularly good mix of classic television shows.
+In this series, we take a look at the London-set TV shows and films to look out for on various streaming platforms (click through for BBC iPlayer and Amazon Prime).
+Today, our focus is with Netflix, which offers a particularly good mix of classic television shows.

 Note: streaming services add and remove content all the time.
 We will try to keep these articles up to date, but always check with the service for the latest details.